Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Moderate deviations for Studentized -statistics

-A refined Cram\'er type moderate deviation theorem for the one-sample $t$-statistic was established in \cite{Wang_2011}, which, to our knowledge, is the best result for the $t$-statistic known up to date, or equivalently, self-normalized sums.
+A refined Cram\'er-type moderate deviation theorem for the one-sample $t$-statistic was established in \citet{Wang2011}, which to our knowledge, is the best result for the $t$-statistic known up to date, or equivalently, self-normalized sums.